ezzabuzaid/website/pages/blog/whats-new/dev-server.md

 This is a huge milestone and the most exciting release we have this month. **Serverize** isn’t new, but it’s been kept under wraps to ensure it’s robust and costs you nothing.
 Yup, completely free and adds nothing to your plan.

+## How does it work?

-Each project gets a server (dev-server) and it's limited to 128MB of memory and it'll be shut down after 60 minutes of inactivity.
-However, it’s undergoing heavy development towards its stability, particularly focused on:
+Each project gets a dedicated dev server with 128MB of memory, which will shut down after 60 minutes of inactivity.
+Serverize essentially serves as a development environment.
+However, it’s undergoing heavy development to enhance its stability, particularly focused on:

 - Improving server reloading
 - Speeding up server creation

+Note: _The techincal details will be in a separate blog post_

 Serverize is a significant step towards making January the complete platform for API development.
 Once it’s stable, our focus will shift towards providing a better experience for running workflows.